 - 2 tablespoons Asian fish sauce

-- 3 pounds boneless pork shoulder, trimmed and cut into 2-inch chunks
+- 3 pounds boneless pork shoulder, trimmed and cut into 2-inch thick steaks

 - 2 tablespoons vegetable oil